Renters and Energy Policy Ideas for Minneapolis

 For a brief summary on what is at stake Xcel Energy announced in February that their preferred 15-year plan includes

-• extending the 20-year operating extensions for their Prairie Island and Monticello nuclear facilities
+• extending the 20-year operating extensions for the Prairie Island nuclear facility by 20 years (beyond 2033-34).

 On the renewable front Xcel's 15 year plan thus far also includes:

-• Expansion of the utility’s energy efficiency and demand response programs.
+• Expansion of the utility’s energy efficiency and demand response programs, although existing demand response aggregation docket suggests Xcel is not really using demand response resource.

 Click below to see public hearing dates and times!